chintakjoshi/chintakjoshi/README.md

 ### Software Engineering Intern | Anudip Foundation
 * Participated in the development of a high-performance computing application, improving processing speed by 35%usingoptimizedC++ algorithms.
-* Collaborated on a project that resulted in a 25% improvement in application scalability and a 20% reduction in memoryusage
+* Collaborated on a project that resulted in a 25% improvement in application scalability and a 20% reduction in memory usage

 ### Software Engineering Intern | Bainybeam Technologies Pvt.
 Ltd.
-* Supported the development of an innovative software solution, leading to a 20% improvement in operational efficiencyfor theclient.
+* Supported the development of an innovative software solution, leading to a 20% improvement in operational efficiency for the client.
-* Engaged in software development lifecycle practices, contributing to a 30% acceleration in development velocity throughagilemethodologies.
+* Engaged in software development lifecycle practices, contributing to a 30% acceleration in development velocity through agile methodologies.
 * Enhanced application performance by 35% through the implementation of efficient data structures and algorithms.
 * Participated in the documentation and testing of new features, resulting in a 40% decrease in user-reported issues post-launch.
 ---